dolittle-obsolete/Bank/README.md

 - `yarn` / `npm install` in the `Web` folder
 - `yarn start` / `npm start` in the `Web` folder

+The frontend projects are leveraging the [WebPack DevServer](https://webpack.js.org/configuration/dev-server/) and utilizes its proxy capabilities for the necessary routes to the backend without having to leave the same origin.
+The path `/api` and `/swagger` is proxied and will go to the backend.
+So for it to do commands and queries, it can do so without changing origin.

+This means that you can access the **swagger** interface even through the frontends.

 ### Trying things out

 The solution is a simple banking experience and to get started with the bank, we want to